andrewabarca/bizible.en/help/configuration-and-setup/getting-started-with-bizible-new/difference-between-bizible-touchpoints-and-bizible-attribution-touchpoints.md

 ## FAQ {#faq}

-##### When does a Bizible Touchpoint become a Bizible Attribution Touchpoint? {#when-does-a-bizible-touchpoint-become-a-bizible-attribution-touchpoint}
+**When does a Bizible Touchpoint become a Bizible Attribution Touchpoint?**

 A BT becomes a BAT once this BT is associated to a Contact that has an associated Opportunity.
 One very important thing to understand is that one specific marketing interaction can be a BT and BAT.